Corporate Governance

 Reasons for Appointment of Outside Directors and Number of Directors Meetings Attended

-Name Position Reasons for Appointment Attendance at
+Name Position Reasons for Appointment Fiscal Year 2025

 Yasuko Ono Outside Director Appointed in recognition of direct involvement in company management, specialized knowledge and extensive experience gained at financial institutions both in Japan and overseas, as well as a proven track record and experience as an Auditor.
+14 times/14 times *

 Nomination and Remuneration Committees